kianarc/InputPlus/README.md

 # InputPlus

 **InputPlus** is a custom Grasshopper plugin for Rhino 3D, built with .NET 7.0.
-It enhances the native input capabilities of Grasshopper by providing advanced UI components and utilities to streamline geometry and data interaction.
+It enhances the native input capabilities of Grasshopper by enabling robust data persistence for referenced geometry.

 ## 🚀 Features

-- Extended input components for parametric design workflows.
+- Stores object data (e.g., Breps, Curves) **inside the Grasshopper document**.
+- Ensures that components retain their data **even if the original Rhino objects are deleted**.
 - Seamless integration with Grasshopper 8 and Rhino 8.
 - Lightweight, performance-optimized `.gha` plugin.
 - .NET 7.0 runtime support with desktop UI compatibility.